DiscipleTools/disciple-tools-documentation/disciple-tools-theme/wp-admin/customizations/record-types/deleting.md

 > **Warning:** Deleting a record type will permanently delete all records of that type.
 This action cannot be undone.

+## Accessing Record Type Delete Functionality

+`WP Admin > Customizations (D.T) BETA > [Record Type] > Settings > Delete`

+__On Desktop__

+1. Access the customizations feature, as described within [Accessing Menu](../accessing-menu.md)
+2. Identify and click on Record Type button located at top of page.
+3. Navigate to `Settings` tab.
+4. The Delete button can be located at bottom of tab view.

+__On Mobile__

+1. Access the customizations feature, as described within [Accessing Menu](../accessing-menu.md)
+2. Identify and click on Record Type button located at top of page.
+3. Navigate to `Settings` tab.
+4. The Delete button can be located at bottom of tab view.

+## Delete Record Type Workflow

 To delete a custom record type:

 1. Go to the **Customizations (D.T)** menu and select the record type you want to delete.